 The surname Branscone was first found in Devon at Branscombe, a village that dates back to the ninth century.
 At that time, the village was named Branecescumbe but by the Domesday Book of 1086, it was listed there as Branchescome.
 The estates of Branscombe were owned by the Bishop of Exeter and the 150 sheep which was part of the holdings contributed to the supplies of the Abbey of Exeter.
 The place name literally means "valley of a man called Branoc," for the Celtic personal name + the Old English "Cumb."
 One of the earliest records of the surname was Walter Branscombe (Bronscombe, Branescombe, Bronescombe, Bronescomb c.
 1220-1280), born in Exeter, an early English priest, Bishop of Exeter from 1258 to 1280; he is buried in Exeter Castle.

 This web page shows only a small excerpt of our Branscone research.
-Another 109 words (8 lines of text) covering the years 132 and 1327 are included under the topic Early Branscone History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the year 1327 is included under the topic Early Branscone History in all our PDF Extended History products and printed products wherever possible.

 Branscone Spelling Variations